 5. Model Flying Club.
 Approval has been granted for military and approved civilian pers within RAFMAA to fly model Ac on the airfield.
 Take-offs and landings are to be conducted on dispersal 'BRAVO' (RRRF dispersal) or the Southern Grass.
 The flying area is to be over the Southern Grass between PAR hut and TAC Park and remaining to the south of RW 27/09.
 The max height permitted is 300' agl.
-Before flying commences the DOC must be informed and a face to face brief conducted with the Kestrel DI.
+Before flying commences the DOC must be informed and a face-to-face brief conducted with the Kestrel DI.
 Whenever a model Ac is airborne the safety pilot must be employed watching for conflicting traffic and advising the flying pilot accordingly.

-6. Clay Pigeon Range Safety Area.
-The Clay Pigeon Range is active on Wednesday afternoons for shoots, Wednesday evenings (Apr-Oct), alternate Sundays and approximately 5 Saturdays throughout the year.
-The range safety area is a semi-circle, 275 m in radius on a heading of 200° centred on the firing position, extending from surface to 1000ft AGL and should be avoided.
+6. Clay Pigeon Range Safety Area. ► The Clay Pigeon Range may be activated for shoots on Wednesday afternoons and evenings (Apr-Oct), and weekends throughout the year.
+The Duty Operations Controller can clarify timings upon request. ◄ The range safety area is a semi-circle, 275 m in radius on a heading of 200° centred on the firing position, extending from surface to 1000ft AGL and should be avoided.